 3. Help Combat Anemia And Resultant Fatigue

 Vitamin deficiency anemia is quite common in women.
 Low levels of vitamins C, B12, and folate can lead to this condition.
-Another cause of anemia can be deficiency of iron.
+Another cause of anemia can be the deficiency of iron.
 If you think you aren’t getting enough of the required vitamins through the food you eat, it is time you considered taking a multivitamin (8).

 4. Fight Depression